efuzy/efuzy/docs/src/pages/icongenie/command-list.md

 desc: Command list for Icon Genie CLI.
 ---

-Familiarize yourself with the list of available Icon Genie CLI commands inside a Quasar project folder:
+Familiarize yourself with the list of available Icon Genie CLI commands inside a Efuzy project folder:

 ```bash
 $ icongenie